Trevor Bauer fans 11 in Reds home debut, beats Cubs 5-2

+CINCINNATI (AP) — Trevor Bauer made quite a first impression in his new ballpark.
+The Reds are looking for a lot more in their final push to get back into the race.

-CINCINNATI (AP) — Trevor Bauer fanned 11 batters in his Reds home debut Friday night, and Aristides Aquino homered again as Yasiel Puig’s replacement, leading Cincinnati to a 5-2 victory over the Chicago Cubs.
+Bauer fanned 11 batters in his Reds home debut Friday night, and Aristides Aquino homered again as Yasiel Puig’s replacement, leading Cincinnati to a 5-2 victory over the Chicago Cubs.

-The Reds’ biggest July trade paid off both ways against the NL Central leaders.
-Cincinnati got Bauer from the Indians as part of a three-team deal last week, sending Puig — one of their hottest hitters at midseason — to Cleveland.
+Stuck on the outer edge of the NL Central race all season, the Reds made a deal to shake things up last week, sending Puig — their hottest hitter at midseason — to Cleveland for Bauer as part of a three-team trade.
+The deal worked out both ways in Bauer’s first start with the Reds in front of 31,569 fans at Great American Ball Park.

-Bauer (10-8) struggled in his first start with the Reds, acknowledging he was trying too hard during a 5-4 loss in Atlanta.
-On the mound at hitter-friendly Great American Ball Park, he kept a hot Cubs offense in check, allowing three hits in seven innings, including Nicholas Castellanos’ third homer of the series.
+“It’s a great sign,” manager David Bell said.
+“You saw what he’s capable of doing.
+That was a big start for our team.”

 Most Read Stories